oktaytuncay/Kubernetes/kubernetes.md

 The `Kube Proxy` and `Kubectl Proxy` are not the same.
 Kube proxy is used to enable connectivity between pods and services across different nodes in the cluster.

-Kubectl proxy  is an http proxy service created by Kubectl utility to access the Kube API server.
+Kubectl proxy is an HTTP proxy service created by Kubectl utility to access the Kube API server.

 #### Authorization

-There are different authorization mechanisms supported by Kubernetes, such as Node authorization, ABAC (Attribute Based Authorization), RBAC (Role Based Authorization) and Webhook.
+There are different authorization mechanisms supported by Kubernetes, such as Node authorization, ABAC (Attribute Based Authorization), RBAC (Role Based Authorization), and Webhook.

-**Node Authorization :** We know that the Kube API server is accessed by us for management purposes and kubelet on nodes within the cluster for management purposes within the cluster.
+**Node Authorization:** We know that the Kube API server is accessed by us for management purposes and kubelet on nodes within the cluster for management purposes within the cluster.
 Node Authorization is a special-purpose authorization mode that specifically authorizes API requests made by kubelets.

-**ABAC :** Defines an access control paradigm whereby access rights are granted to users through the use of policies which combine attributes together.
+**ABAC:** Defines an access control paradigm whereby access rights are granted to users through the use of policies that combine attributes together.

 For example, User Attribute-Based Authorization associates a user or a group of users with a set of permissions.
-Lets assume, the dev user can view, create and delete pods.
+Let's assume, the dev user can view, create and delete pods.
 We can do this by creating a policy file with a set of policies defined in a JSON format.

 This way, we pass this file into the API server.

 Similarly, we create a policy definition file for each user or group in this file.
-When we add, delete security rules, we must edit the policy file manually and restart the Cube API server.
+When we add, or delete security rules, we must edit the policy file manually and restart the Cube API server.

 In short, attribute-based access control configurations are difficult to manage.

-**RBAC :** Instead of directly associating a user or a group with a set of permissions, we define roles.
+**RBAC:** Instead of directly associating a user or a group with a set of permissions, we define roles.
 For instance, we can create a role with the set of permissions required for developers and then we associate all the developers to that role.

-Whenever a change needs to be made to the users access, we simply modify the role and it reflects on all developers immediately.
+Whenever a change needs to be made to the user's access, we simply modify the role and it reflects on all developers immediately.

-**Webhook :** If we want to outsource all the authorization mechanisms, we can go with Webhook.
+**Webhook:** If we want to outsource all the authorization mechanisms, we can go with Webhook.

 Suppose we want to manage authorization externally rather than through built-in mechanisms like RBAC.
-For instance, `Open Policy Agent` is a third party tool that helps with admission control and authorization.
+For instance, `Open Policy Agent` is a third-party tool that helps with admission control and authorization.

-We can have Kubernetes, make an API call to the open policy agent with the information about the user and her/his access requirements and have the open policy agent decide if the user should be permitted or not.
+We can have Kubernetes, make an API call to the open policy agent with the information about the user and her/his access requirements, and have the open policy agent decide if the user should be permitted or not.

-**Always Allow and Always Denied :** Besides these four authorization mechanisms, `Always Allow` and `Always Denied`.
+**Always Allow and Always Denied:** Besides these four authorization mechanisms, `Always Allow` and `Always Denied`.
 As the name suggests, Always Allow, allows all requests without performing any authorization checks.

 Always Deny is the opposite of that, denies all requests without performing any authorization checks.

 The modes are set using the `--authorization-mode` option on the Kube API server, if we don't specify this option, it is set to `Always Allow` by default.

-We can provide a comma-separated list of multiple mods we want to use `--authorization-mode=Node,RBAC,Webhook`.
+We can provide a comma-separated list of multiple mods we want to use `--authorization-mode=Node, RBAC, Webhook`.
 When you have multiple modes configured, the request is authorized using each one in the order it is specified.

 For example, when a user sends a request, it's first handled by the Node Authorizer.
 The Node Authorizer handles only no requests.

 So it denies the request.
 Whenever a module denies the request, it is forwarded to the next one in the chain.

-The RBAC module performs its checks and grants the user permission, authorization is complete and user is given access to the requested object.
+The RBAC module performs its checks and grants the user permission, authorization is complete and the user is given access to the requested object.
 As soon as a module approves the request, no more checks are done and the user is granted permission.

 ##### Create a Role

-Each rule has three sections apiGroups, resources and verbs.
+Each rule has three sections apiGroups, resources, and verbs.
 The actions we want to give are defined by the verbs section.
 If we want to give another authorization to the developer group, we can add another rule to the same file.

 ```properties
 apiVersion: rbac.authorization.k8s.io/v1